pingidentity/terraform-provider-pingdirectory/docs/resources/plugin.md

 - `agentx_address` (String) The hostname or IP address of the SNMP master agent.
 - `agentx_port` (Number) The port number on which the SNMP master agent will be contacted.
 - `allow_lax_pass_through_authentication_passwords` (Boolean) Indicates whether to overwrite the user's local password even if the password used to authenticate to the PingOne service would have failed validation if the user attempted to set it directly.
+- `allowed_request_control` (Set of String) Specifies the OIDs of the controls that are allowed to be present in operations to coalesce.
+These controls are passed through when the request is validated, but they will not be included when the background thread applies the coalesced modify requests.
 - `always_map_responses` (Boolean) Indicates whether DNs in response messages containing the target DN should always be remapped back to the source DN.
 If this is "false", then mapping will be performed for a response message only if one or more elements of the associated request are mapped.
 Otherwise, the mapping will be performed for all responses regardless of whether the mapping was applied to the request.
 - `api_url` (String) Specifies the API endpoint for the PingOne web service.
 - `append` (Boolean) Specifies whether to append to existing log files.